 I have read various blogs and online articles on Coron and El Nido; met a lot of people asking which is better; and encountered discussions between the two places both claiming to be paradise.
 But still, the question is still being asked today, the discussions and comparisons continue, the battle of these paradise go on and on.

 So once more I asked my self which of these two do I love the most, and like all the heated discussions, I had a hard time choosing.
 I needed to break down the factors to carefully analyze my choice.

 The impression of El Nido as a high-end tourist spot is a big turn off for many, but that is a big hoax.
 With lots of budget accommodations, cheap packaged tours and eateries around town, El Nido can be done on a budget.
-A 3D/2N stay can cost you under P5,000 excluding the airfare.
+A 3D/2N stay can cost you around P5,000 excluding the airfare.

-Verdict: El Nido and Coron are almost if not equal when it comes to budget
+Verdict: El Nido and Coron are almost if not equal when it comes to budget.

 Coming from Puerto Princesa, El Nido is five to six hours by van and six to seven hours by ordinary bus.
 By sea, there are boats that connect El Nido to Coron daily.

-Verdict: Coron is more accessible than El Nido
+Verdict: Coron is more accessible than El Nido.

 When it comes to gastronomy department, it is a very close fight.
 Both places have wide array of restaurants and eateries offering delectable menu that suits everyone’s budget.